AlmaCuevas/EEG-Classifiers-Ensemble/processing_eeg_methods/README.md

     2.1.
 [Functions](https://github.com/AlmaCuevas/voting_system_platform/tree/main/processing_eeg_methods#functions)<br />
     2.2.
 [Main Function](https://github.com/AlmaCuevas/voting_system_platform/tree/main/processing_eeg_methods#main-function)<br />
     2.3.
 [How to Use](https://github.com/AlmaCuevas/voting_system_platform/tree/main/processing_eeg_methods#how-to-use)<br />

+## Prerequisites

+* Ensure you have installed the Python packages from requirements.txt .
+* You will also need to have access to the EEG datasets.

 ## share.py

 The code implies the possibility of running experiments with all datasets simultaneously.
 It offers a well-organized framework for managing multiple datasets cohesively, simplifying data analysis and experimentation.